Image relevance check

 Mix remaining 2 tbsp soy sauce, 1 tbsp rice vinegar, 1 tsp sugar, and sesame oil in a small bowl for the sauce.

-Move on when this stage matches the instruction: mix remaining 2 tbsp soy sauce, 1 tbsp rice vinegar, 1 tsp sugar, and sesame oil in a small bowl for the sauce.
+Move on after this instruction is complete: mix remaining 2 tbsp soy sauce, 1 tbsp rice vinegar, 1 tsp sugar, and sesame oil in a small bowl for the sauce.

 Finish phase